Chézine River

 The Rivière Chézine (English: Chézine River) is a tributary of the Sainte-Anne River flowing in the unorganized territory of Lac-Croche and the municipality of Saint-Gabriel-de-Valcartier, in the La Jacques-Cartier Regional County Municipality, in the administrative region of Capitale-Nationale, in Quebec, in Canada.

 The lower part of the Chézine river is mainly served by the forest road R0354 (north–south direction) for the needs of forestry and recreational tourism activities.
 The upper part is served by the forest road R0300 (north–south direction) which passes on the east side of Chézine Lake.
 While the intermediate part has no access road because of the high cliffs on each side of the river.

 The main economic activities in the sector are forestry and recreational tourism activities.

 The surface of the Chézine River (except the rapids areas) is generally frozen from the beginning of December to the end of March, but the safe circulation on the ice is generally made from the end of December to the beginning of March.
 The water level of the river varies with the seasons and the precipitation; the spring flood occurs in March or April.

 Geography

 The Chézine River rises at the mouth of Chézine Lake (length: 1.7 km; altitude 677 m) in the unorganized territory of Lac-Croche.
 This lake between the mountains is fed by only two mountain streams.
 A mountain peak culminates at 802 m at 0.9 km north of the lake.
-The mouth of Lake Chézine is located 13.9 km west of the course of the Jacques-Cartier River, 27.3 km north of the center of village of Saint-Raymond and 74.6 km north of the confluence of the Sainte-Anne river with the Saint Lawrence river.
+The mouth of Lake Chézine is located 13.9 km west of the course of the Jacques-Cartier River, 27.3 km north of the center of village of Saint-Raymond and 74.6 km north of the confluence of the Sainte-Anne river with the St. Lawrence River.

 From the mouth of Lake Chézine, the Chézine river flows over 17.3 km entirely in the forest zone with a drop of 417 m, according to the following segments: